 “I know all the tricks of the trade for getting injured runners through their race even though they may not be 100 %.
-Often runners come to my office injured, complaining that their doctor told them not to run, or their coach said they were too injured and would not be able to do their half marathon, marathon or Ironman.
+Often runners come to the office injured, complaining that their doctor told them not to run, or their coach said they were too injured and would not be able to do their half marathon, marathon or Ironman.
 After performing a thorough examination it is common for Dr. Allen and myself to be able to come up with a “quick-fix” and help the injured runner complete their goal using simple techniques like a running shoe, an orthotic or sports taping like Kinesiotape”.

 Chiropractic, while once thought of as “alternative’ is now considered a viable and often necessary treatment.
 When rest fails, and before considering taking powerful drugs, injections or even considering surgery try chiropractic.
 The following is what WEB_MD has to say on Chiropractic.
 “Research has shown and contributed to a climate where chiropractic now enjoys far-greater acceptance than in the past.
 In fact, chiropractic is now part of the sports-medicine program of the U.S. Olympic Committee.
 Of course, you don’t have to be an Olympian to benefit from chiropractic care.
 Each year, 20 million Americans go to the chiropractor, 90 percent of them seeking treatment for musculoskeletal problems like back pain, neck pain, other joint and muscle pains and headaches.

 In short, while mild, temporary soreness after exertion is nothing to worry about, persistent aches and pains are a sign that you are over-stressing your muscles and joints.
 It’s important not to push your body to the limit while in pain, because this increases your risk of further injury.
 If your athletic activities are causing more than temporary pain, a chiropractor may be able to help.”

 If you require further information after reading about your running injury email Dr. Allen at firstname.lastname@example.org or call (858) 268-8525 to make an appointment.